644/Bash-Utils/README.md

 # Bash Utils
 Below you will find a description, example and dependency list for all scripts in this repository.

+## 0x0
+Uploads files to 0x0.st, reading arguments to the script as filenames, or if no filenames were given it will launch a GUI filepicker with Zenity.
+It will send a notification when finished, and copy the URL to the clipboard.

+##### Dependencies
+- zenity
+- notify-send
+- xclip

 ## btt
 Converts selected binary text to ascii and displays with notify-send.